benckx/DCGAN-for-psychonauts/README.md

 the state of the model at every step and render them into a video, you can create a sort of "timelapse" of the training process.
 This is what this project does.

-The model is largely based on [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow).
+The model is a fork of [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow).
 This project is a generalization of the model, to allow more tinkering of the parameters, which can result in maybe less realistic but more visually interesting renders.